ForgeGit/class_cope/README.md

 <img src="_img/little_friends.jpg" /><br />
 *Figure 2: ~170 DPS over a 2:22 minutes fight?
 Sounds good to me, idk about you<br />Source: https://classic.warcraftlogs.com/reports/a:bBYJa6GTdQrMm8y2#fight=3&type=damage-done&source=8*

-It is easy to assume the majority of top rankings are doing everything in their hand to maximize their DPS, but some strategies might be more obvious than other, and usually rely on "manually checking logs".
+It is easy to assume the majority of top rankings are doing everything in their hand to maximize their DPS, but some strategies might be more common (or important?) than others.
+This task of *glancing* over logs usually rely on manually opening one by one, a couple logs if not a few more.

-A lot of the time some of the things you see in top parses would be impossible for the average raid-comp.<br />For example, class-stacking sometimes is needed to meet specific DPS threshold to skip entire mechanics or boss phases.
+Sometimes it is also easy to overlook things you see in top parses would be impossible for the average raid-comp.<br />For example, class-stacking sometimes is needed to meet specific DPS threshold to skip entire mechanics or boss phases.

 <img src="_img/rogue_stack_twins.png" /><br />
 *Figure 3: Example of a "normal" raid comp for Twins Valk'yr: https://classic.warcraftlogs.com/reports/yn72Dgwq3fc41d9B#fight=30&type=damage-done<br/>Shared by Simonize in his discord*